isabella232/kubernetes-operator/docs/Aerospike-configuration-mapping.md

 ## Mapping Between YAML and Aerospike Configuration

-Kubernetes uses [YAML](https://YAML.org/) to express it's configuration whereas the Aerospike DB uses [it's own format for configuration](https://docs.aerospike.com/docs/configure/index.md) which it stores in `aerospike.conf`.
+Kubernetes uses [YAML](https://YAML.org/) to express its configuration whereas the Aerospike DB uses [it's own format for configuration](https://docs.aerospike.com/docs/configure/index.md) which it stores in `aerospike.conf`.

 The Aerospike Kubernetes Operator translates it's YAML configurations to the Aerospike server's own `aerospike.conf` format.

 Different Aerospike DB versions have may have different `aerospike.conf` representations.
-Please check [config-schemas](https://github.com/aerospike/aerospike-kubernetes-operator/tree/1.0.1/docs/config-schemas) for JSON schemas for all supported versions.
+Please check [config-schemas](https://github.com/aerospike/aerospike-kubernetes-operator/tree/2.0.0-rc1/docs/config-schemas) for JSON schemas for all supported versions.

 ## Translation Conventions

-These are the rules we use to translate between Kubernetes' YAML and Aerospike's `aerospike.conf` format.
+These are the rules we used to translate between Kubernetes' YAML and Aerospike's `aerospike.conf` format.

 ### Simple Key and Values